zonca/zonca-blog/_posts/2020-06-15-jetstream_kubernetes_kubespray.md

     cp -LRp inventory/zonca inventory/$CLUSTER
     cd inventory/$CLUSTER

-Open and modify `cluster.tf`, choose your image and number of nodes.
+Open and modify `cluster.tfvars`, choose your image and number of nodes.
 Make sure to change the network name to something unique, like the expanded form of `$CLUSTER_network`.

 You can find suitable images (they need to be JS-API-Featured, you cannot use the same instances used in Atmosphere):